rohitkatakam/fetch-challenge/README.md

 NOTE: Ensure that POST requests are in JSON format.
 This means explicitly setting "Content-Type" to "application/json" whenever you call these POST methods.
 If testing in Postman, this is usually the default, but can be changed by adding a row to the "Headers" section with key "Content-Type" and value "application/json".

-If you are testing in the terminal, first ensure the API has been started, then use the following command for GET (only balance endpoint):
+If you are testing in the terminal, first ensure the API has been started, open a new terminal, then use the following command for GET (only balance endpoint):
 ```bash
 curl {url}/balance
 ```